UsingEnglish.com

 Test each other on the phrases in the ways suggested on the brainstorming sheets.

-Make similar dialogues in the boxes given for other groups to play the same memory game
+Use the boxes given to make similar dialogues for other groups to play the same memory game with.

-Play the same memory game with the text that you wrote.
+Play the same memory game with the text that another group wrote.

 Hi